wdj/comet/magma_patch/README.md

   popd;
 done

+These operations are done automatically when the configure/make of CoMet is done.

 FOR DEVELOPERS:
 The adaptation of MAGMA is a two step process.
 First, running ./clone_magma.sh $tag creates a modified MAGMA version,